lucabradipus/edx-nodejs-lab03/README.md

     node test.js

-test.js verify that, for the chunk size that is passed to the m=migration program, the size of the collection remains equal to the size of startibg data.
-It verifies also ona a sample customer that the address inserted is the expected one
+test.js verify that, for the chunk size that is passed to the migration program, the size of the collection remains equal to the size of starting data.
+It verifies also, on a sample customer, that the address inserted is the expected one.( that is that the customer with id 500 has the address at the line 500)

-When you run the test you will have an output as this
+When you run the test you will have a few outputs like this

     =====================